MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 For a summary of new C++ features in Visual Studio 17.6, see [What’s New for C++ Developers in Visual Studio 2022 17.6](https://devblogs.microsoft.com/cppblog/visual-studio-17-6-for-cpp-devs/).

-Briefly, some of the new features are: CMake script debugging, built-in support for High Level Shading Language (HLSL), an Unreal Engine Log viewer, initial support for C++20 in C++/CLI projects, vcpkg is now added by default, and some C++23 standard library features for ranges.
+Briefly, some of the new features are: CMake script debugging, built-in support for High Level Shading Language (HLSL), an Unreal Engine Log viewer, initial support for C++20 in C++/CLI projects, VCPKG is now added by default, and some C++23 standard library features for ranges.
 To see a full list of new features added to the standard library, see the [STL changelog](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-176).

 For a summary of new features in Visual Studio 17.6 IDE, see [Visual Studio 2022 version 17.6 Release Notes](/visualstudio/releases/2022/release-notes-v17.6).